akerge/cheat-sheets/README.md

 ## Resolving Conflict

-First of all, have different branches on different computers -- makes resolving easier.
+To make life easier for oneself, have different branches on different computers -- makes resolving easier, maybe.

 ### Merge Conflict